Etherna/etherna-video-importer/README.md

 Etherna Video Importer requires at least [.NET 7 Runtime](https://dotnet.microsoft.com/download/dotnet/7.0) and [ASP.NET Core 7 Runtime](https://dotnet.microsoft.com/download/dotnet/7.0) installed on local machine to run, or it needs the `selfcontained` version of package, that already contains framework dependencies.

-**Warning**: this client still requires to be able to open a browser to provide authentication.
-Future releases will improve this aspect accepting API keys instead.

 ### Setup FFmpeg
 To run the importer it is necessary to download [FFmpeg](https://ffmpeg.org/download.html) locally, and copy the binary file into the default folder "\FFmpeg", or specify its location with arguments.